 Although it’s unlikely back-in-the-day that Jesus was a vegetarian, scholars argue that his message of peace and compassion mean he would likely be one now, in a world of factory-farming and animal agriculture that is harming the planet.
 It’s mind-boggling how bear-hunting Trumpians think they are ‘following the way of Christ’:

 And to every beast of the earth, and to every bird of the air, and to everything that creeps on the earth, everything that has the breath of life, I have given every green plant for food.’
 Genesis 1:30.

-- After Germany, Israel has the highest number of vegans and vegetarians worldwide.
-JIFA (Jewish Initiative for Animals) provides new ways for the Jewish community to bring values of compassion for animals into practice.
+- Jewish Initiative for Animals provides new ways for the Jewish community to bring values of compassion for animals into practice.
+After Germany, Israel has the highest number of vegans worldwide (by ratio).

 Concern for how animals are treated, is not a topic most churches spend a lot of time on.
-But if we sing ‘All creatures of our God and King’, we ought to spend time thinking about the fate of those creatures, and the responsibility as Christians to make their lives better.
+We ought to spend time thinking about the fate of those creatures, and the responsibility as Christians to make their lives better.
 Ed Brown

-We strive to out what Jesus said was most important: loving God fully and loving our neighbours as ourselves.
 Climate change is already impacting our neighbours and God’s creation around the world.
-Therefore we commit to living faithfully as good stewards of creation, advocating alongside those who are poor and supporting political leaders when they stand up for climate action.
+Therefore we commit to living faithfully as good stewards of creation, and supporting political leaders when they stand up for climate action.
 Young Evangelicals for Climate Action